varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 As we're diving headfirst into ROS our first job is to checkout a repository of examples and build it.
 Roughly the steps to do this are as follows.

+* Fire up a terminal manager inside the container.
+I use byobu.
+You can use whatever you want.
+You can also fire up 3 real terminals and call `ade enter` on them.
 * Source the ROS setup.bash file so we have the right version of ROS in our path.
 * Make a workspace called `ros2_example_ws`.
 We usually use `_ws` to indicate a workspace.
 * Clone an example repository and change to the dashing branch.

   * Generally ROS repos have a branch per release.

 * Use Colcon to build the source.

 ::

    source /opt/ros/dashing/setup.bash